Provisional Patent Drawings: Everything You Need to Know

 Drawing from scratch.

 The CAD system also allows you to sketch your invention starting with a blank screen.
-With the technological assistance available in CAD such as geometric shapes, drawing is easier than on paper, can be easily made into 3D images and can be rotated for various views.
+With the technological assistance available in CAD, such as geometric shapes, drawing is easier and can be easily made into 3D images that can be rotated for a variety of views.

 Provisional Patent Application Procedures

-There are three steps to prepare a provisional patent application in a proper manner:
+There are three steps to properly prepare a provisional patent application:

 - Search for similar inventions to yours.
-Before taking the time and expending the funds necessary to apply for a patent, you want to make sure your invention is actually new.
+Before taking the time and expending the funds necessary to apply for a patent, you'll want to make sure your invention is actually new.
 Patent examiners always search “prior art” which are previously submitted patent applications to make sure that this newest application is not for an old invention.
-Most of your searching can be done on the internet for prior evidence of your invention.
+Most of your searching can be done on the internet.
 You can also hire a professional to search the USPTO files and technical journals.